gt-marine-robotics-group/Virtuoso/virtuoso_navigation/README.md

 ### multi_tasks_waypoint_player_node.py
 Check the `virtuoso_localization` documentation on the `multi_tasks_waypoint_saver_node.py` to see how multi-task waypoints are saved.
 The node takes a request specifying which task's waypoints the USV should navigate through.
 The waypoints are saved in a `points_{file_num}.yaml` file inside of `~/mrg/semis_waypoints`.
 If no file_num is specified as a paramter when the node is launched, the node will use the most recent waypoints file (i.e. the one with the highest number).
 The node will then find the waypoints for the requested task in the file and navigate through them, similar to how the `waypoint_player_node` does.
 Upon success, the action returns.

+## Planners

+### StraightPath.py
+This is the planner of last resort.
+It will simply plan a straight line from the current robot pose to the goal pose, with waypoints spaced 0.2 meters apart.
+Obstacles will be ignored.

+### RRT.py
+This planner is an implementation of the rapidly exploring random trees algorithm.
+The tree starting from the current pose grows randomly and avoids any obstacles in the costmap.
+Once a path to the goal is found, the path is smoothed by removing waypoints which would lead to a new path that does not intersect obstacles.
+See the `waypoints.yaml` parameter descriptions to see how it can be tuned.

 ## External Subscribed Topics